Home > Facade > The Ground Rules of Post-Pandemic Façade & Fenestration Designs Occupant Wellness Ensured by a Modular & Agile Approach

 “IGBC Guidelines Combating COVID-19” in Green Buildings by Indian Green Building Council

-Subsequent to Green building, wellness concepts and rating has already sparked the industry and generated tremendous interest amongst the building community.
+Subsequent to Green building, wellness concepts and rating has already sparked the industry and generated tremendous interest in the building community.
 Going forward, it is the ‘resilience’ that is likely to gain attention from the industry to address and implement these concepts in a built environment.

 (Ashish K Jain, Partner – AEON Integrated Building Design Consultant LLP)